kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-f2-nca-nigerian-lawyers.md

 ---

-*The NCA Hub was built by Kartik Kumar — an internationally trained lawyer who passed 4 NCA subjects in under 4 months.
+*The NCA Hub was built by Kartik Kumar — an internationally trained lawyer who passed all 5 NCA subjects and has requested the Certificate of Qualification.
 Study notes under 80 pages, answer templates, and the only Readiness Assessment in the NCA prep market.*

 *[Get NCA study notes →](https://payhip.com/THENCAHUB) · [Take the Readiness Assessment →](/#readiness)*